meiranmeiran/archaeaDataset/README.md

 # archaeaDataset

-Dataset for The origin and evolution of methanogenesis and Archaea are intertwined, Mei et al.
+Dataset (original/trimmed alignment and Newick tree) for The origin and evolution of methanogenesis and Archaea are intertwined, Mei et al.